Nevada Desert Mustang Sightings: New POV

 Last Wednesday morning my husband and I set out for Rosebud Canyon, a favorite destination in the Nevada desert.
 We had previously identified the overall goal of our journey as an opportunity for my husband, who has been working hard hours of late, to relax.
 Rosebud Canyon is a place he immensely enjoys.
-And it is a relatively easy destination for us because we are familiar with the route and. precluding any car troubles, find it unproblematic.
+And it is a relatively easy destination for us because we are familiar with the route and find it unproblematic.

 The temperatures hovered in the high 80′s.
 My husband and I packed a cooler with water and sandwiches, loaded the dogs into the Land Rover, and left for Rosebud Canyon.